 There is a designated nature trail in the area with the option for a quick trip along the beach.
 You can head east of the docks and down to the fjord.
 The old harbour approach is now a wide beach - that’s how much new coast been added over the past half a century.
 The exhibition in the storage house also includes information on the snails, mussels and stones that can be found on the beach.

-Read more about Old Harbour Fur and Fur Museum: Fur Museum
+Read more about and find the opening hours of Old Harbour Fur and Fur Museum: Fur Museum